praveendecode/TabulaQA/README.md

-# Table Questioning and Answering Syatem
+# Table Questioning and Answering System